 Greece says a deal on unfreezing the bailout is close

-Rescue lenders from Eurozone countries and the In... .
-Greek Prime Minister Alexis Tsipras, left, speaks with European Council President Donald Tusk after their meeting at Maximos Mansion in Athens, Wednesday, April 5, 2017.
+Greek Prime Minister Alexis Tsipras, right, listens to European Council President Donald Tusk during their meeting at Maximos Mansion in Athens, Wednesday, April 5, 2017.

 Comments